-Imrich Lichtenfeld a man that in his youth was a boxing champion, a wresting champion, a glamorous gymnast, but later in his life assumed the responsibility of training the Israeli to be Soldiers, and later the Israeli Soldiers in the working art of unarmed combat - Krav Maga!
+Imrich Lichtenfeld a man that in his youth was a boxing champion, a wresting champion, a glamorous gymnast, but later in his life assumed the responsibility of training the Israelis soon to become soldiers, and later the Israeli soldiers in the working art of unarmed combat - Krav Maga!

 Processing the information in my mind, and then in the next opportunity trying to check myself and apply the advice... or any student anywhere looking at his instructor demonstrating in class a punch and repeating the motion with or without thinking the end result.

 Better be thinking.
 How is this motion is going to stop my opponent...
 Listening to Instructors recommending breaking more boards or bricks, others recommend more workout on the punching bag....

 Well each training method develops some elements but not necessarily all that are required for a knock out strike.

 Continuous attack the golden solution to control an opponent hoping that while attacking the the window of opportunity is increased for a knock out punch sounds like a good idea.
 But, the window of opportunity could close immediately after the first attempt to strike and open for your opponent instead.
 You need to know the whole theory before you attempt to use one idea of it.